-Hood Release
+Hood Release Lever

-2. Move to the front of the vehicle and look inside the center of the hood opening.
+Move to the front of the vehicle and look inside the center of the hood opening.
 Locate, then push the safety catch lever downward while raising the hood at the same time.

-Safety Catch Location
+Safety Lever Location

-Use the hood prop rod to secure the hood in the open position.
+2. Move to the front of the vehicle and look inside the Use the hood prop rod to secure the hood in the open center of the hood opening.
+Locate, then push the position.